Nicola2309/-MS2/README.md

 * To make the website interactive through Javascript, a Google Maps API feature, a carousel to learn about all the indicated places, and the chance to ask any related information through a form.

-* To make it easy for the user to go through the wesite, by having a clear menu bar including links to the different page sections of the website, and a styled arrow to go back at the top of the page.
+* To make it easy for the user to go through the website, by having a clear menu bar including links to the different page sections of the website, and a styled arrow to go back at the top of the page.

 * To create a design that would be fully responsive on all devices and screen sizes.